hhhuangqiong/WLP/docs/IAM_INTEGRATION.md

 Here are the docker env setting related.
 - `APP_URL`
-the WLP APP URL which is required, to send along with the login and logout with IAM the exact location to redirect to.(e.g`http://deploy.dev.maaii.com:4002`) which is used to construct the redirect_uris, and post_logout_redirect_uris.
+the WLP APP URL which is required,
+To send along with the login and logout with IAM the exact location to redirect to.(`{$ip}` e.g`http://deploy.dev.maaii.com:4002`) which is used to construct the redirect_uris, and post_logout_redirect_uris.

 - `openid__issuer`
-iam Open id issuer which is the address to obtain the endpoint url, it will return a json data (e.g.`http://deploy.dev.maaii.com:4004/openid/core/.well-known/openid-configuration`)
+iam Open id issuer which is the address to obtain the endpoint url, it will return a json data (`{$iamIp}/openid/core/.well-known/openid-configuration`  e.g.`http://deploy.dev.maaii.com:4004/openid/core/.well-known/openid-configuration`)

 - `openid__clientId`
 the client id that registered above (e.g `wlp`)